Go to content

 Some of the icons from Streamline we’re using in FDS.

-For the color palette we stayed close to Feelgood’s current choice of blue, red, and white, but we made some nice adjustments to make them look better on screens.
+For colors, we stayed close to Feelgood’s current choice of blue, red, and white.
+However, we did make some minor adjustments to make them look better on screens.

-Even though we added some much needed shades of these colors for making components, we should have added even more to be future-proof.
-By early 2024, I had finally edited and expanded our palette.
+We also added some much needed shades of these colors for designing components.
+In hindsight, we should have added even more to be future-proof.
+By early 2024, I finally got to expand these shades.

 The main new colors in the new digital graphic guidelines.